montessori integrative learning

 When do classes begin?

-TIES begins in January so that adult learners can immerse smoothly into graduate studies away from the rigors of the school year’s arrival.
+TIES begins twice a year so that adult learners can immerse smoothly into graduate studies when it best suits their professional schedules.
 The program is 18 months comprised of three six-month semesters.

 How much is tuition?

-2021-2022 tuition $7920.
-Educators affiliated with our Partnered Training Centers may realize a tuition reduction.
+2025 – 2026 tuition $7920 per semester.
+Credentialed Montessori educators may be eligible for a tuition grant and reduced workload.
+Please contact us for further detail.
 Financial aid is available through the University and can be utilized to support teacher training fees as well.

 What can I do with this degree?

 Broadly speaking, no student knows exactly where their journey pauses and a new path begins.
-With an M.Ed., professionals enter the field with the gold standard of degrees allowing freedom to pursue most any direction.
-Through TIES, graduates have actualized opportunities becoming Lead Guides, Heads of School, Directors of Training Centers, Presidents of Universities, civil service professionals, earning their PhD, within both private and public sectors.
+With an M.Ed., professionals enter the field with the gold standard of degrees, allowing freedom to pursue almost any direction.
+Through TIES, graduates have actualized opportunities to become Lead Guides, Heads of Schools, Directors of Training Centers, Presidents of Universities, and civil service professionals, and earning their Ph.D. within both private and public sectors.

 When will I graduate?